 Seekonk Tree Farm

-Cut-your own Balsam fir, concolor fir, Fraser fir, white or Meyer spruce, white pine, and pre-cut Fraser fir
+You can cut your own Balsam fir, concolor fir, Fraser fir, white or Meyer spruce and white pine (at lot 3, from 12:30 to 4:30 p.m.) and find already cut Fraser fir

 32 Seekonk Cross Road, Great Barrington